-The University has placed an emergency stair chair in the hallway leading to the Fire Inspectors office behind the Seton Front Desk.
+On the sixth-floor east lounge of the Seton Residence Hall, the University has placed an emergency stair chair.
 This chair makes the evacuation of the mobility impaired safer and faster.
-The mobility impaired person is the best authority on how he/she should be moved.
+The mobility-impaired person is the best authority on how he/she should be moved.